xone4/NexusAI-Cognitive-Lab/README.md

     The AI no longer acts impulsively.
 It first formulates a comprehensive, step-by-step "To-Do list" for any given task.
 This plan is transparently displayed in the **Cognitive Canvas**, allowing for review, modification, and approval before execution.

 2.  **Pillar 2: Hierarchical Delegation (Sub-Agents)**
     The core AI acts as an **Orchestrator**.
 It doesn't handle every task itself.
 Instead, it delegates specific jobs to its **Cognitive Replicas**, which function as specialized **Sub-Agents**.
 This is achieved through the `delegate_task_to_replica` tool, enabling a robust, distributed cognitive workload.
+The future vision is to evolve this into a collaborative network where sub-agents can communicate directly.

 3.  **Pillar 3: Persistent Memory**
     To overcome the limitations of a finite context window, the AI utilizes a robust **IndexedDB** database as its external, persistent memory source.
 This forms the AI's 'collective memory', allowing it to query its own archived experiences (`recall_memory`) to inform current decisions, shifting from "remembering everything" to "knowing where to find information."
+Future work will evolve this into a vector-based semantic memory.

 4.  **Pillar 4: Extreme Context Engineering**
     The AI's behavior is governed by highly detailed operational instructions (the `System Instruction`).
 This core prompt defines its role as an Orchestrator, outlines the protocols for delegating to Sub-Agents, and sets the standards for planning and execution.